ragavsachdeva/chess-data-statistics/README.md

-# Chess Data Visualisation
+# Chess Data Statistics

-A package that analyses chess games (in PGN format) using python modules along with a visualisation template using HTML, JS and CSS
+A package that analyses chess games (in PGN format) using python modules along with a visualisation template that uses HTML, JS and CSS

 ### Functionality

 * A PGN parser
 * A game "simulator" - move generation and validation
-* A game analyser - Capture Squares Frequency, First Move Distibution, Piece Trajectory and Win Ratio - [more info](/Analyser/README.md)
+* A game analyser - Captured Squares Frequency, First Move Distibution, Piece Trajectory, Win Ratio, Opening Moves, Capturing Squares Frequence and Square Utilisation - [more info](/Analyser/README.md)
 * Data visualisation

 ## Getting Started